 ETF Managers Group Commodity Trust I (the "Trust") was organized as a Delaware statutory trust on July 23, 2014.
 The Trust is a series trust formed pursuant to the Delaware Statutory Trust Act and currently consists of one separate series.
 BREAKWAVE DRY BULK SHIPPING ETF ("BDRY," the "Fund"), is a commodity pool that continuously issues shares of beneficial interest that may be purchased and sold on NYSE Arca.
+As of December 31, 2022, BDRY was the Trust's only publicly offered series.
+Another series of the Trust, the Breakwave Tanker Shipping ETF, was launched on May 3, 2023.
 The Fund is managed and controlled by ETF Managers Capital LLC (the "Sponsor"), a Delaware limited liability company.
 The Sponsor is registered with the Commodity Futures Trading Commission ("CFTC") as a "commodity pool operator" ("CPO") and is a member of the National Futures Trading Association ("NFA").
 Breakwave Advisors, LLC ("Breakwave") is registered as a "commodity trading advisor" ("CTA") with the CFTC and serves as BDRY's commodity trading advisor.